anthonye2007/vr-software-engineering-post/post.md

 #### Usage Example
 Consider the previous comet scenario where a programmer has implemented a repositioning flight path for the lander.

-A reviewer puts on a Rift and enters \textsc{Immersion} to ensure this solution will actually work.
+A reviewer puts on a Rift and enters Immersion to ensure this solution will actually work.
 She notes an edge case which might cause a collision and suggests gently crashing the companion orbiter into the probe to avoid a larger collision.
-The original programmer implements the suggestion in \textsc{RiftSketch}, ensures the simulation works and celebrates before submitting the correction to the reviewer.
+The original programmer implements the suggestion in RiftSketch, ensures the simulation works and celebrates before submitting the correction to the reviewer.
-However, the reviewer sees a section of code light up in \textsc{Immersion}.
+However, the reviewer sees a section of code light up in Immersion.
 As she walks over to the section she sees that it is the collision detection section warning that the system will not allow this code to execute outside of the simulator.
 She realizes she can allow the execution by shutting off the engine just before impact to override the system.
 They upload the code and the lander repositions itself as expected.